mrvautin/expressCart/README.md

 ## TODO

-- Add some tests...
-- Separate API and frontend
-- Modernize the frontend
+- Modernize the frontend of the admin

 ## Contributing